LLNL/havoqgt/examples/prunejuice/README.md

 <p>make generate_rmat</p>
 <p>Create a directory, e.g., /usr/graph/, to store the generated graph.
 Assuming you are working within the Slurm environment, run the following command to generate an R-MAT generated graph:
 <p>srun -N1 --ntasks-per-node=4 --distribution=block ./src/generate_rmat -s 21 -p 1 -f 1 -o /dev/shm/rmat -b /urs/graph/rmat</p>
 <p>This will create a graph with four partitions, to be run on four MPI processes.
-This is a Scale 21 graph (notice the parameter for the -s flag).
+This is a Scale 21 graph (note the argument for the -s flag).
 The mmap/binary graph file will be stored in the directory /usr/graph/.</p>

 <h4>Input Pattern</h4>
 <p>We will search the following Tree pattern in the graph we just created.
 The numeric values on each vertex is the label of the respective vertex.</p>